 The principles of LTIP 2013 of Fresenius SE & Co.
-KGaA and of LTIP 2011 of Fresenius Medical Care AG & Co.
-KGaA are described in more detail in note 33 of the notes of the Fresenius Group, Stock options.
+KGaA and of LTIP 2016 of Fresenius Medical Care AG & Co.
+KGaA are described in more detail in note 33 of the notes of the Fresenius Group, Share-based compensation plans.

-The previous share-based compensation component with cash settlement (performance shares) has been combined with the current share-based compensation component with cash settlement (phantom stocks).
-The members of the Management Board, with the exception of Mr. Rice Powell, were granted an entitlement to further share-based compensation with cash settlement (further phantom stocks, previously performance shares) in the equivalent value of €100 thousand per Management Board member in the fiscal year 2015.
+The members of the Management Board, with the exception of Dr. Ulf M. Schneider2 and Mr. Rice Powell, were granted an entitlement to further share-based compensation with cash settlement (further phantom stocks) in the equivalent value of €100 thousand per Management Board member in the fiscal year 2016.
 With regard to the performance target and waiting period, the same conditions that pertain to the phantom stocks granted under LTIP 2013 apply to them.

-For the fiscal years 2015 and 2014, the number and value of stock options issued, the value of the share-based compensation with cash settlement (phantom stocks), and the value of the postponed performance-based compensation is shown in the following table.
+For the fiscal years 2016 and 2015, the number and value of stock options issued, the value of the share-based compensation with cash settlement (phantom stocks and performance shares), and the value of the postponed performance-based compensation is shown in the following table.

-The number of stock options granted to members of the Management Board under LTIP 2013 in the fiscal year 2015 is unchanged when compared with 2014.
-The stated values correspond to their fair value at the time of grant, namely a value of €14.76 (2014: €8.28) per stock option of Fresenius SE & Co.
-KGaA and €15.02 (2014: €9.01) per stock option of Fresenius Medical Care AG & Co.
+The number of stock options granted to members of the Management Board under LTIP 2013 in the fiscal year 2016 is basically unchanged when compared with 2015.
+However, Dr. Ulf M. Schneider did not receive any stock options or phantom stocks for the 2016 fiscal year due to the fact that he left the Company on June 30, 2016.
+Stephan Sturm received the regular number of stock options and phantom stocks pro rata for the period through June 30, 2016, when he was a regular member of the Management Board, and twice the number for the period from July 1, 2016 when he became Chairman of the Management Board.
+The stated values correspond to their fair value at the time of grant, namely a value of €15.31 (2015: €14.76) per stock option of Fresenius SE & Co.
 KGaA.
 The exercise price of the granted stock options of Fresenius SE & Co.
-KGaA was €60.64 (2014: €36.92).
-The considerably higher values in comparison to 2014, as well as the significantly higher exercise price, reflect the excellent Fresenius share price development.
+KGaA was €66.02 (2015: €60.64).
+The higher values in comparison to 2015, as well as the higher exercise price, reflect the excellent Fresenius share price development.

-The fair value of the phantom stocks granted to members of the Management Board in the fiscal year 2015 corresponds to a value at the time of grant of €58.70 (2014: €34.18) per phantom stock of Fresenius SE & Co.
-KGaA and €73.30 (2014: €46.26) per phantom stock of Fresenius Medical Care AG & Co.
-KGaA.
+The fair value of the phantom stocks granted to members of the Management Board in the fiscal year 2016 corresponds to a value at the time of grant of €64.31 (2015: €58.70) per phantom stock of Fresenius SE & Co.
+KGaA and US\$85.06 per performance share of Fresenius Medical Care AG & Co.
+KGaA granted for the first time.